Seqenenre Tao: Historical attestations

+Death

 Mummy

-Seqenenre's mummy was discovered in the Deir el-Bahri cache, revealed in 1881.
-He was interred along with those of later, Eighteenth and Nineteenth Dynasty leaders, Ahmose I (his second son to be pharaoh), Amenhotep I, Thutmose I, Thutmose II, Thutmose III, Ramesses I, Seti I, Ramesses II, and Ramesses IX.
+In the Deir el-Bahri cache, the mummy of Seqenenre was discovered in 1881.
+Priests had interred his mummy in the cache, along with Ahmose I, Amenhotep I, Thutmose I, Thutmose II, Thutmose III, Ramesses I, Seti I, Ramesses II, and Ramesses IX of the later Eighteenth and Nineteenth Dynasty.

-The mummy was unwrapped by Eugène Grébaut when Professor Gaston Maspero resigned his office of directorship on June 5, 1886, and was succeeded in the superintendency of excavations and Egyptian archeology by M. Eugene Grebault.
-In the same month Grebault started upon the work of unbandaging the mummy of Seqenenre, of the eighteenth dynasty.
-It was under this monarch that a revolt against the Hyksos had originated, in the course of which the Asiatics were expelled from Egypt.
-The history of this king had been considered legendary, but from the signs of wounds present in the mummy, it looked likely that he had died in battle.
-In the same season the mummy of Seti I was unbandaged, and also that of an anonymous prince.
+The mummy was unwrapped by Eugène Grébaut when Professor Gaston Maspero resigned his office of directorship on June 5, 1886, and was succeeded in the superintendency of excavations and Egyptian archeology by Grébaut.
+In the same month, Grébaut began the work of unbandaging the mummy of Seqenenre.
+The history of Seqenenre's reign and revolt against the Hyksos had been considered legendary, but from the wounds present on the body, it was concluded by Maspero that he had died in battle.
+During the same season, the mummy of Seti I was unbandaged, and also that of an anonymous prince.

-A vivid description provides an account of the injury that was done to the pharaoh at his death:
+Maspero provides a vivid description of the injury that was done to the pharaoh at his death:

 The wound on his forehead was probably caused by a Hyksos axe and his neck wound was probably caused by a dagger while he was prone.
 There are no wounds on his arms or hands, which suggests he was not able to defend himself.

 Until 2009, the main hypotheses had been that he died either in a battle against the Hyksos or was killed while sleeping.
-A reconstruction of his death by Egyptologist Garry Shaw and archaeologist and weapons expert Robert Mason suggested a third, which they saw as the likeliest, that Seqenenre was executed by the Hyksos king.
-Garry Shaw also analysed the arguments for the competing hypotheses and other physical, textual and statistical evidence concluding "that the most likely cause of Seqenenre’s death is ceremonial execution at the hands of an enemy commander, following a Theban defeat on the battlefield."
+A reconstruction of his death by Egyptologist Garry J Shaw and archaeologist and weapons expert Robert Mason suggested a third, which they saw as the likeliest, that Seqenenre was executed by the Hyksos king Apepi.
+Garry J Shaw also analysed the arguments for the competing hypotheses and other physical, textual and statistical evidence concluding "that the most likely cause of Seqenenre's death is ceremonial execution at the hands of an enemy commander, following a Theban defeat on the battlefield."